ligurio/blog/_posts/2015-01-21-testing-of-ubuntu.md

 **Do you use regular security audit of code?**

-Yes, the security team handles this.
+Yes, the Security Team handles this.
 In addition, we invest in things like [AppArmor](https://wiki.ubuntu.com/AppArmor) which provides application isolation from the system.
 Should there be a security issue, the goal is to limit any potential impact because of this confinement.
 An application or service is extremely limited by default; so a rogue application would only be able to impact itself.
-This technology has shipped within ubuntu for some time.
+This technology has shipped within Ubuntu for some time.

-While developing the phone, we took it a step further and enhanced the protection provided by apparmor.
-You can see the result of this work with snappy.
+While developing the phone, we took it a step further and enhanced the protection provided by AppArmor.
+You can see the result of this work with Snappy.
 Snappy provides a minimal read-only core system with transactional updates.
 This allows us to keep a very close eye on the core system, while allowing the user to safely run and update applications which are confined.
-Check snappy out [here](https://ubuntu.com/snappy).
+Check Snappy out [here](https://ubuntu.com/snappy).

 **Do you use static code analysis tools or services like Coverity for Ubuntu components?
 Or maybe another techniques directed to improving quality of code?**